Zdwsan/GSC-AL/README.md

 # GSC-AL

-Official implementation of **Gradient Scale Correction and Activation Loss (GSC-AL)** for training quantized object detection models on private edge-side data.

 ## Abstract

-Deploying pre-trained models on edge devices often requires quantization because of limited computation and memory resources.
-Adapting these models to private data usually relies on uploading data for retraining or fine-tuning, which can introduce security and privacy risks.
-This project implements Gradient Scale Correction (GSC), which rescales gradients to improve weight updates in quantized models, and Activation Loss (AL), which mitigates non-Gaussian activation distributions caused by accumulated quantization errors and activation truncation during training.
+The deployment of pre-trained models on edge devices often necessitates quantization due to computational resource constraints.
+Adapting these models to new private data typically involves data uploads for retraining or fine-tuning, which raises significant security concerns.
+Existing training methods struggle to directly train quantized models on edge devices.
+To address this, we analyzed the training process of quantized models and proposed a novel training method based on Gradient Scale Correction and Activation Loss (GSC-AL).
+Initially, we focused on the gradient and weight mismatch in quantized models during training.
+The proposed Gradient Scale Correction (GSC) efficiently scales the gradient to a defined range, enabling effective weight updates in quantized models.
+Furthermore, we introduced the activation Loss (AL) in the loss function, effectively alleviating the non-Gaussian activation distribution phenomenon caused by the accumulation of quantization errors and activation truncation problems in the training process based on GSC.
+Finally, we validate our method on seven common datasets using ResNet18 and MobileNetV2 as baseline models.
+Experimental results demonstrate that our GSC-AL method significantly enhances model predictive performance, achieving a training accuracy improvement of 41% compared to existing methods.
+The proposed GSC-AL method is presented at https://github.com/Zdwsan/GSC-AL.
 ## Environment

 The code has been tested on Ubuntu 20.04 with Python 3.11.